curtcaldwell/places-weve-been/README.md

 ## Support and contact details

-_For any questions please contact EliotCharette@gmail.com_
+_For any questions please contact EliotCharette@gmail.com or Curt.Caldwell24@gmail.com_

 ## Technologies Used